 Kroeber and Kluckhohn come to the culture term from a social scientific and specifically from an anthropological point of view.
 They think of the values that are attached to the traditional ideas that make up the essential core of culture as the "dos and don'ts" that shape social groups.
-One would be hard pressed to define a mathematical folding culture along these lines because the approaches to folding that were taken are too heterogeneous: some preferred fully syntactic-propositional idioms (e.g. Beloch), others were attracted by the haptic motions of folding (e.g. Row).
-This is not to say that the mathematicians who reasoned by paper folding did not share any values.
-Most, if not all, were working in the context of the rise of mathematical modernism, a movement that aimed to formalize entire mathematical domains; see (Mehrtens 1990).
-"The modernist ideology in mathematics preached renunciation from the world, in the sense that one did not do geometry or analysis [...] by taking as given what is presented by idealized common-sense" (Gray 2006, p.
-390).
-Mathematical modernism influenced the folding practice and its values were shared by many (if not most) mathematicians who practised folding.
-Yet these values are too broadly shared amongst mathematicians to define a folding culture.
+One would be hard pressed to define a mathematical folding culture along these lines because the approaches to folding that were taken are too heterogeneous: some preferred fully syntactic-propositional idioms (e.g. Beloch), others were attracted by the

-51 "The 'arbitrariness' of a cultural phenomenon is a function of its particular historical determination.
+62 "The 'arbitrariness' of a cultural phenomenon is a function of its particular historical determination.
 'Artificiality' is related to a different set of problems hinging on the role of culture in human life.
 Is it a thwarting or fulfilling or both?
 Is man's 'culturalness' just a thin film, an epiphenomenon, capping his naturalness?
 Or are cultural features in man's life so important that culture becomes the capstone to human personality?"
 (Kroeber and Kluckhohn 1952, 52)